 Shannon works 1-on-1 with Vancouver Island clients

-to help improve their established horse-human relationships.
+to help improve relationships between humans and their horses.

 Typically, this involves visiting horse and handler